stoneszone/stoneszone.github.io/resume.md

 ## Research Interests
 * High-order methods for compressible Flow
 * Internal aerodynamics and aerospace propulsion
-* Aircraft inlet design and inlet/fuselage integration
+* Aircraft inlet design and the inlet/fuselage integration